Escher Cooperative House: Residence

 In keeping with the geographical placement of Escher house, residents are primarily students from the schools of art & design, architecture and urban planning, engineering, and music, theatre, and dance.
 A large population of O'Keeffe consists of graduate students in the aforementioned schools as well as in other disciplines, although there are also long-time residents that have lived there for over two decades.
 However, a substantial portion of house members are undergraduate students.
 The house itself tends to be quieter than the other cooperatives on the University of Michigan's Central Campus, due to the older average age of members.
 The property is surrounded by acres of verdant property; wildlife such as white-tail deer, groundhogs, fox squirrels, skunks among others call the grounds home.
+Much of the land surrounding the House is owned by the University, however, and as of 2023, rapid development to the east of the House has commenced in the form of recreational fields and parking lots.
 There is a large recreational room where residents often watch movies, sing karaoke, play pool, have parties and play ping pong among other activities.
 There is an outdoor smoking area where members congregate in the non-winter months on weekends to go together to parties - mainly in other coops.
 There is also a bonfire area in the center area of the building where parties are held and other coop members often come.